haoxsia/haoxsia.github.io/_research/nanofab.md

   og_image: "https://haoxsia.github.io/images/research/2022-10-31-nanofab.png"
 ---

+Outline (this page shortly introduces our development of the device, see our paper [here](https://pubs.acs.org/doi/10.1021/acs.nanolett.1c01477)):

+1. Preface
+2. Device fabrication
+3. Device gallery

+## Preface

-With the development of microelectronics and semiconductor industry, nano-/micro-manufacturing technologies have attracted increasing attention in nano/microscale devices, such as breath/blood pressure sensors in health monitoring [^1], microfluidics [^2] in biological analysis, accelerators [^3] and gyroscopes [^4] in mobile phones, and RF components [^5] in modern industry.
+> With the development of microelectronics and semiconductor industry, nano-/micro-manufacturing technologies have attracted increasing attention in nano/microscale devices, such as breath/blood pressure sensors in health monitoring [^1], microfluidics [^2] in biological analysis, accelerators [^3] and gyroscopes [^4] in mobile phones, and RF components [^5] in modern industry.
 With these aims, nano-/micro-electromechanical systems (NEMS/MEMS) are promising ideals to be applied for microscale integrations, thanks to their nano/microscales and physical properties control.
 By 2022, there will still be a huge market for MEMS products of about $20B in the world.

-# Schematic of device fabrication
-Silicon nitride (SiN) mechanical resonators with high mechanical properties (e.g. tensile stress) are promising devices for fundamental research and applications.
+Today, silicon nitride (SiN) mechanical resonators with high mechanical properties (e.g. tensile stress) are promising devices for fundamental research and applications.
 To achieve high quality factor while enabling electromechanical strong coupling in electrical integrated circuits, here we present developing silicon nitride mechanical resonator.

+## Device fabrication

 <p align="center">
   <img src="https://haoxsia.github.io/images/research/2021-06-16-SiN-drum-nanofab.png?raw=true" alt="Photo" style="width: 475px;"/>
 </p>

-Figs.(a-g) show the fabrication process of silicon nitride drum mechanical resonators.
+> Figs.(a-g) show the fabrication process of silicon nitride drum mechanical resonators.
 We define the diameter of the drum by using electron beam (EB) resist CSAR62 to pattern circularly symmetric holes.
 The drum is released from the Si substrate by reactive ion etching (RIE) of the SiN layer (SF6 : Ar = 10 sccm : 10 sccm, for 6.5 min) through these opened holes, followed by a